Ngāriki Kaiputahi: Modern history

-In its contemporary form, Te Iwi o Ngāriki Kaipūtahi consists of 51 whanau (family groups) organized around a central tribal government made up of three branches: Kahui Ariki (judicial), Kahui Rangatira (legislative), and Taua (executive), as established by a constitution on 29 January 2006.
+In its contemporary form, Te Iwi o Ngā Ariki Kaipūtahi consists of 51 whanau (family groups) organized around a central tribal government made up of three branches: Kahui Ariki (judicial), Kahui Rangatira (legislative), and Taua (executive), as established by a constitution on 29 January 2006.

 The mihi (introduction) for the iwi is:

 Governance

 Ngāriki Kaiputahi Whānau Trust

 Ngāriki Kaiputahi Whānau Trust is recognised as an iwi authority for the purposes of the Resource Management Act, and represents Ngāriki Kaiputahi hapu in the resource consent process.
 It is a whānau trust, governed by seven trustees representing six tupuna.
-As of 2018, the trust is chaired by Owen Lloyd and based at Te Karaka.
-The Crown does not necessarily recognise the iwi, or the trust's authority to act on behalf of the iwi.
+As of 2018, the trust is chaired by Rawiri Brown iwi treaty Negotiator.

+Ngariki Kaiputahi is Governance by TQ Marie Brown the Ancients iwi and governance over the 7th canoe migration.

 Local government

 The tribal area of the iwi is within the territory of Gisborne District Council.